- Foot screws (leveling screw)

 - While moving the legs ensure that the plate level should not be seriously affected.

-- Theodolite survey levelling the Instrument by means of tripod legs, as explained Initially, saves time.
+- Theodolite survey leveling the Instrument by means of tripod legs, as explained Initially, saves time.

 - Once the plumb bob is exactly on the center of the station, do the leveling of the instrument, like the dumpy level explained earlier.